 The setup and calibration for many of these models was completed by DEQ for the Willamette Basin TMDL and WQMP (DEQ, 2006) and Molalla-Pudding Subbasin TMDL (DEQ, 2008c).
 During development, the models were adjusted iteratively until acceptable goodness-of-fit was achieved relative to the observed current conditions.
 DEQ did not make adjustments to the original calibrated temperature models with the exception of a minor correction to the meteorological inputs on Johnson Creek.
-Many of the Heat Source shade models and the CE-QUAL-W2 temperature models calibrated to the year 2015 are new to this TMDL and were not available for the 2006 TMDL.
+The Many of the Heat Source shade models and the CE-QUAL-W2 temperature model on models calibrated to the lower McKenzie Riveryear 2015 are new to this TMDL and were not available for the 2006 TMDL.
 DEQ and City of Portland developed the shade models.
-USGS updated six of the nine Willamette Mainstem CE-QUAL-W2 models, originally calibrated for 2001/2002, for the year 2015 (Stratton Garvin et al., 2022).
+USGS updated the McKenzie River CE-QUAL-W2 model for the year 2015 (Stratton et al., 2022).six of the nine Willamette Mainstem CE-QUAL-W2 models, originally calibrated for 2001/2002, for the year 2015 (Stratton et al., 2022).
 These models include the Coast and Middle Fork Willamette River model (which includes the Row River and Fall Creek), the Upper and Middle Willamette River models, the McKenzie River model, the Santiam and North Santiam model, and the South Santiam Model.
 Tetra Tech, under contract from EPA, updated the remaining three CE-QUAL-W2 models for the year 2015 (Appendix J: Tetra Tech Model Calibration Report).
 These include the Lower Willamette River model (which includes Multnomah Channel and the Columbia River from Port Westward USGS gage to Bonneville Dam), the Long Tom River model, and the Clackamas River model.

-Adjustments were made to the various model scenarios developed for the 2006 and 2008 TMDLs with some new scenarios developed.
+Adjustments were made to the various model scenarios developed for the 2006 and 2008 TMDL\TMDLs with some new scenarios developed.
 The adjustments were principally focused on updating point source effluent discharge inputs based on more recent data, adding new sources, removing sources no longer discharging, and assessment of various management scenarios such as changes in riparian conditions and water withdrawal rates.

-The results of these models were used in tandem with applicable temperature criteria to complete source assessment and cumulative effects analyses, determine TMDL allocations and surrogate measures that attain the applicable temperature criteria, and develop information that will support TMDL implementation and development of the TMDL WQMP.
-Due to time and resource limitations, it was not possible to model all waters with a temperature listing, so the determination of sources and source categories is principally based on the findings from the streams that were modelled or were assessed using available data.
+The results of these models were used in tandem with applicable temperature criteria to complete a source assessment and cumulative effects analysisanalyses, determine TMDL allocations and surrogate measures that attain the applicable temperature criteria, and develop information that will support TMDL implementation and development of the TMDL WQMP.
+It to time and resource limitations, it was not possible to model all waters with a temperature listing, so the determination of sources and source categories is principally based on the findings from the streams that were modelled or were assessed using available data.
 Results from the modeled reaches and reaches with available data are relevant in the larger watershed context.

-A summary of the source assessment findings is provided in Section 7.
-Detailed model calibration and scenario results are provided in the TSD model report appendices (Appendices A, B, J, K, L, and M).
+A summary of the source assessment finding can be foundfindings is provided in Section 7.
+The detailedDetailed model calibration and scenario results are provided in the TSD model report appendices (AppendixAppendices A, Appendix B, Appendix J, K, L, and Appendix KM).